pedromessetti/pedromessetti/README.md

 - <a href="https://github.com/pedromessetti/brazilian-stock-analyzer">Brazilian Stock Analyzer</a> - Scrapes and analyze data about brazilian stock market

-- <a href="https://github.com/pedromessetti/cadastro-simples">User Register</a> - Registers name and age of users

-- <a href="https://github.com/pedromessetti/eur-brl-conversor">EUR-BRL Conversor</a> - Converts Euro to Brazilian Real

-- <a href="https://github.com/pedromessetti/aulas-curso-em-video-python">Exercises</a> - My solutions for the exercises from Curso em Video Python
+- <a href="https://github.com/pedromessetti/leetcode">LeetCode</a> -  My solutions to LeetCode exercises

 <!-- JavaScript Projects -->